Joelin-07/Real-time_Overlay_Editor/Readme.md

 - Resize:\
     Car → + and - keys (maintains 2:1 aspect ratio)\
     Text → [ and ] keys
-- Right-click to print text marker coordinates
+- Right-click to print text marker coordinates (right-click at top left of text after placement)
 - Press S to print all final overlay details (absolute & normalized coordinates, sizes)
 - Works with any .ttf font
 - Runtime file input — no need to edit the script manually